-Currently, as a result of the measures implemented by the government to contain the spread of Covid-19, which include restrictions on the free movement of people, Metro has experienced a significant decrease in the number of passengers transported, which has had an impact on the risk related to demand.
-As a result, the Company's transportation revenues as of June 30, 2021, have had a decrease compared to the previous year (-6.5%).
-However, revenues from the Sales Channel (+41.1% compared to the same period of the previous year), leasing of premises, facilities for commercial, advertising and other purposes (+6.6%) compared to the same period of the previous year.
+Currently, as a result of the measures implemented by the government to contain the spread of Covid-19, which include restrictions on the free movement of people, Metro has experienced a significant decrease in the number of passengers transported, compared to 2019 (ridership period in operational year), which has had an impact on the risk related to demand.
+The restrictions implemented by the government have decreased in recent months as a result of the implementation of the vaccination program and a decrease in the number of contagions.
+With this, the Company's transportation revenues as of September 30, 2021, have had an increase compared to the same period of the previous year (+30.0%), although they are still below the levels of 2019.
+Revenues from Sales Channel increased (66.7% compared to the same period of the previous year), leasing of premises, facilities for commercial, advertising and other purposes have shown higher revenues compared to the same period of the preceding year (+20.8%, compared to the same period of the previous year).

-As a result, management has adopted measures that have partially mitigated the effects of the pandemic: a reduction in operating hours, a reduction in the supply of trains, and application of sanitation plans in both Metro facilities and in trains in order to protect the health of both passengers and Metro employees.
+Since 2020, management has adopted some measures that have partially mitigated the effects of the pandemic: a reduction in operating hours, a reduction in the supply of trains, and application of sanitation plans in both Metro facilities and in trains in order to protect the health of both passengers and Metro employees.